shunkosa/guest-article-vote-salesforce-community/README.md

 5. If you enabled `Allow voting on articles` in standard Article Content component, make sure that this vote component is visible for only guest users.

 ![](img/assign-audience.png)

+## Vote result

+Vote result is stored in `GuestArticleVote__c` custom object.
+This custom object has the following fields.
+Create a report of this object for your knowledge improvement lifecycle.

+-   **Knowledge** : Lookup to Knowledge Article Version
+-   **Guest User Id** : Unique Id for guest users.
+This value is saved to cookie on guest users' browser to avoid duplicate vote.
+-   **Upvoted?** : Checked if upvoted.

+## Feedback/Contributing

+Feature requests, bug reports and pull requests are welcome!

+## License

+The source code is licensed under the [MIT license](./LICENSE)